holoviz/panel/doc/getting_started/build_app.md

     )
 ```

-We can now call our `find_outliers` function with specific parameters to get a plot with a single set of parameters.
+We can now call our `create_plot` function with specific parameters to get a plot with a single set of parameters.

 ```{pyodide}
 create_plot(variable='Temperature', window=20, sigma=10)